-- concerns were raised over the current cost of capital (of 6% per annum). - Contract boundaries further guidance will be issued to address the perceived lack of clarity in the definition and to ensure consistent application. - Illiquidity premium overall, the introduction of the illiquidity premium was found to reduce technical provisions by an average of only 1%, although significant variations are observed in different markets.
-Inconsistent application of the illiquidity premium was noted (in particular around the use of the buckets) and many participants cited technical difficulties in its application.
-Further guidance will be issued in due course, potentially limiting the application of the illiquidity premium to 0%/100% buckets. - Segmentation by lines of business EIOPA comments that the value of including a second level of segmentation for life business seems limited. - Loss absorbing capacity of technical provisions and deferred taxes - Only 60% of participating undertakings calculated a loss absorbency adjustment, which may mean that the SCR is overstated.
+Risk margin - the calculation by the full approach is considered too complicated.
+Interestingly, EIOPA comments that no major concerns were raised over the current cost of capital (of 6% per annum).

+- Contract boundaries further guidance will be issued to address the perceived lack of clarity in the definition. - Illiquidity premium the introduction of the illiquidity premium was found to reduce technical provisions by only 1% overall (although significant variations were observed in different markets).
+Inconsistent application of the illiquidity premium was noted and many participants cited technical difficulties in its application.
+Further guidance will be issued in due course, potentially limiting the application of the illiquidity premium to 0%/100% buckets. - Segmentation by lines of business the value of including a second level of segmentation for life business seems limited. - Loss absorbing capacity of technical provisions and deferred taxes - Only 60% of participating undertakings calculated a loss absorbency adjustment, which may mean that the SCR is overstated.
 EIOPA notes that this indicates a need for additional guidance.